InKnowWorks/IKW-GraphEngine/README.md

 # Major Refresh of this Git Repository:

-In April 2024 I will replace this exisitng Git Repo with a new structure.
+In June 2025, I will replace this existing Git Repo with a new structure.

-## Discord Channel Update: Launch Rescheduled for May 2024
+## Discord Channel Update: Launch Rescheduled for July 2025

 Preparation of requisite media materials for the Discord channels is more labor-intensive than initially estimated.
 The launch is therefore rescheduled to May 2024.